medizininformatik-initiative/usecase-cord-support/Projektathon4/Aufgabenblock_A/a_2_ablage_zur_alterspyramiden/a_2_2_musterlösung_r_auswertung/README.md

 3. Rename the output file

    a.
 If you are using windows OS you can use double slash to map the output path.
-For eg., "c:\\users\\yourusername\\Documents\\repo\\Output\\result.csv
+For eg., "c:\\users\\yourusername\\Documents\\repo\\Output\\result.csv"

     b.
-If you are using linux OS you can use the file path like as follows "r/repo/Output/result.csv")
+If you are using linux OS you can use the file path like as follows "r/repo/Output/result.csv"